 1. Target Your Email Subscribers with Reminder Ads

-So, you got some people to subscribe for your emails in an initial Facebook™ ad campaign.
+So, you got some people to subscribe to your emails in an initial Facebook™ ad campaign.
 But soon enough you see your opening rates dropping at an alarming rate.
 It is not unusual – people have less and less patience for promotional emails.
 The most popular email client – Gmail – even helps them segregate between important emails and promotions.

 You must not leave things trailing until the leads get cold and forget about your business.
 Instead, select the inactive email addresses from your list of subscribers and create a Custom Audience on Facebook™.
-Target these people with reminders of what they’ve been missing by not opening their emails, including special, limited time discounts for your products.
+Target these people with reminders of what they’ve been missing by not opening their emails, including special, limited-time discounts for your products.